gSchool/SF-ASE-T1-Live-Content/README.md

 > Some of the earlier sessions are not listed here because details on these sessions have been lost.
 You are still welcome to look through the content - we just don't have details on the topics that were discussed in those sessions.

+* Office Hours - August 30, 2023 - Finding Vowels and Functions in Functions
 * Office Hours - August 28, 2023 - Practicing with loops
 * Office Hours - August 25, 2023 - Jewelry builder
 * Office Hours - August 23, 2023 - Group prompt with the basics